Thacker Pass lithium mine: Bureau of Land Management

-Regional indigenous tribes have intervened in the lawsuits against the BLM and Lithium Nevada Corporation.
-Reno-Sparks Indian Colony requested that the BLM consult them about the mine, stating in a letter that, "Just because regional tribes have been isolated and forced onto reservations relatively far away from Thacker Pass does not mean these regional tribes do not possess cultural connections to the Pass."
+Regional Indigenous tribes have intervened in the lawsuits against the BLM and Lithium Nevada Corporation.
+Reno-Sparks Indian Colony requested that the BLM consult them about the mine, stating in a letter that "Just because regional tribes have been isolated and forced onto reservations relatively far away from Thacker Pass does not mean these regional tribes do not possess cultural connections to the Pass."
 When the BLM rejected this request for consultation, Reno Sparks Indian Colony, Burns Paiute Tribe, and a committee of Fort McDermitt Tribal members calling themselves People of Red Mountain intervened in the lawsuits.
 People of Red Mountain is not a federally recognized tribe so it has no legal standing.
 The tribes are demanding consultation under the Archaeological Resource Protection Act.

-The Fort McDermitt Tribal Council initially had a project engagement agreement with Lithium Americas but the council withdrew from that agreement and agreed to sue the Bureau of Land Management for violations of the National Historic Preservation Act after a petition organised by the People of Red Mountain.
+The Fort McDermitt Tribal Council initially had a project engagement agreement with Lithium Americas but the council withdrew from that agreement and agreed to sue the Bureau of Land Management for violations of the National Historic Preservation Act after a petition organized by the People of Red Mountain.
 This lawsuit was never filed.

-In July, 2021 Chief United States District Judge, Miranda Du ruled that Lithium America may excavate archaeological trenches at the site, as the environmental groups could not show irreparable harm would be caused by the digging.
-The digging will be less than 1/4 acre and will be used to determine whether cultural artifacts exist within the proposed project area.
+In July 2021, Chief United States District Judge Miranda Du ruled that Lithium America may excavate archaeological trenches at the site, as the environmental groups could not show irreparable harm would be caused by the digging.
+The digging was less than 1/4 acre and was used to determine whether cultural artifacts exist within the proposed project area.

-In September, the judge also ruled against tribes' claims that a historical massacre occurred in Thacker Pass and refused to grant their request for a preliminary injunction to stop excavation for cultural resources.
+In September 2021, Judge Du also ruled against tribes' claims that a historical massacre occurred in Thacker Pass and refused to grant their request for a preliminary injunction to stop excavation for cultural resources.
 She stated that while she found their spiritual distress persuasive, they did not show sufficiently specific irreparable harm.
-She also stated that, "the evidence before the Court does not support [plaintiffs'] claims...the 1868 field notes do not show a massacre happened within the Project area."
+Judge Du also stated that "the evidence before the Court does not support [plaintiffs'] claims...the 1868 field notes do not show a massacre happened within the Project area."

 On October 5, 2021, Tribal lawyers filed a motion asking the judge to reconsider the opinion that the massacre did not occur at Thacker Pass.
 This motion was denied on November 8, and the judge stated: "the proffered newly discovered evidence is too speculative to support an irreparable harm finding".